 Hall 9 is MOTOTS, a hands-on activity space for the under 5’s.

-There’s so much to see at the MOTAT Aviation Hall, we wrote a story about it separately.
+There’s so much to see at the MOTAT Aviation Hall.

 Weekends at MOTAT go all out with themed events and things to do.